 It is another honor for a community that was highly regarded ever since its founding in 1967 and continues to earn praise and awards into the 21st century.
 Columbia has regularly been in Money Magazine’s Top 10, ranked jointly with Ellicott City at No. 4 in 2006, No. 8 in 2008, No. 2 in 2010, No. 8 in 2012 and No. 6 in 2014.
 Ellicott City was ranked separately this year.
 This year’s rankings were out of 823 U.S. small cities, which were defined as those with populations between 50,000 and 300,000.
 (The rankings in the odd-numbered years are for small towns with populations between 10,000 and 50,000.)

-“For the Columbia community to be consistently ranked in the Top 10 says a lot about the quality of life here and, in general, Howard County,” said Milton W. Matthews, president and CEO of Columbia Association (CA), a nonprofit service corporation with the mission of enhancing the quality of life for those who live, work and play in Columbia.
+“For the Columbia community to be consistently ranked in the Top 10 says a lot about the quality of life here and, in general, Howard County,” said Milton W. Matthews, president and CEO of Columbia Association (CA), a nonprofit service corporation with the mission to engage our diverse community, cultivate a unique sense of place and enhance quality of life.

 “As Columbia approaches its 50th birthday, our community includes residents who moved here in Columbia’s earliest days and remain here; residents who once moved away and then were drawn back and returned; and many other residents who may not have known much, if anything, about the vision and ideals upon which the community was founded — but were nonetheless attracted to Columbia and, in general, Howard County for its beauty, diversity, inclusiveness, cultural and recreational opportunities, top-notch school and library systems, low crime, and proximity to Baltimore and Washington, D.C.,” Matthews said.

 Howard County Executive Allan Kittleman likes to say he grew up with Columbia.
 He has watched the community go from vision to reality.